oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-oppia-directory.md

-# Upgrading python interpreter version from 3.7.10 to 3.8.12
+# Upgrading Python interpreter from any version to version 3.8.165

-Oppia changed the Python version it uses from 3.7.10 to 3.8.12 in Oct 2022.
-This page is aimed at developers who are currently using Python 3.7.10 and need to upgrade to 3.8.12.

 For effective and effortless switching to the newer version, this guide will provide a brief and detailed instruction on how to achieve just that.
-Please follow the below mentioned instructions carefully.
+Please follow the instructions below carefully.

 ## Prerequisite